-NOTE: The location of the stack is arbitrary and may be relocated anywhere in RAM.
+The location of the stack is arbitrary and may be relocated anywhere in random-access memory (RAM).
 Moving the SP out of page 0 (\$0000 to \$00FF) frees direct address (page 0) space.
 For correct operation, the stack pointer must point only to RAM locations.

-6.4.4 Program Counter
+6.3.4 Program Counter